NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/future_refinements.rst

 6. The SimCenter aspires to incorporate increasing levels of fidelity in its characterization of hazards, modeling of buildings (to support application of pressures/loads and structural analysis), and ability to describe damage at the component level, with fault-trees that capture cascading damage sequences resulting from breaches of the building envelope.
-Thus there is considerable need for community research contributions such as libraries of fragilities, archetype building models, and catalogs of high-fidelity hazard simulations (hindcasts of historical events or synthetic storm data).
+Thus, there is considerable need for community research contributions such as libraries of fragilities, archetype building models, and catalogs of high-fidelity hazard simulations (hindcasts of historical events or synthetic storm data).
    This is especially the case of coastal hazards.
 With aspirations to replicate this workflow in other